jgliss/pyplis/docs/index.rst

 Official code documentation web page of pyplis.
 Apart from the documentation, the web page includes information about installation details, example scripts and a tutorial showing how to define customised camera standards.

+.. thumbnail::  ../scripts/scripts_out/ex07_out_2.png
+  :title:

+  Calibrated SO2 column density image showing 2 plume cross section lines and the position of the FOV of a co-located DOAS instrument

 **Contents:**

 .. toctree::